butlersheader.jpg

 KEEPING ALPACAS

-A potted history of alpacas and their origins in South America
+A history of alpacas and their origins in South America

 The lifespan of the alpaca is about 20 years and the gestation is around 11.5 months.
-Alpacas eat grasses and chew the cud.
-Adult alpacas are about 36" tall at the withers and generally weigh between 100 and 200 pounds.
-They are gentle creatures and easy are to handle.
-Alpacas don't have incisors, horns, hooves or claws.
+Alpacas eat grasses and chew their cud.
+Adult alpacas are about 36" tall at the withers and generally weigh between 60 to 80 kilograms.
+They are gentle creatures and are easy to handle.
+Alpacas do not have incisors, horns, hooves or claws.
 As they deposit droppings in only a few places in the paddock, they are easy to clean up after.
 They require minimal fencing and can be pastured at 5-6 per acre.

 MotherCrialow.jpg

 Alpacas produce one of the world's finest and most luxurious natural fibres, and they are generally sheared annually.
 The fleece is as soft as cashmere and warmer, lighter and stronger than wool.
 Woven into material or processed into yarn, many fine garments can be created from alpaca fleece.
-It comes in twenty two natural colours and can also be dyed to a range of beautiful shades, and is now enjoyed by spinners and weavers around the world
+It comes in twenty two natural colours and can also be dyed to a range of beautiful shades, and is now enjoyed by spinners, weavers and knitters around the world.